 Mound City was started in the spring of 1855 when Mr. Miller opened a store that soon became a well-known pro-slavery headquarters, although the town was not officially organized until 1857.

-Trading Post was the earliest settlement in the area, getting its start as an Indian trading post even before the state became a territory.
-Later both, Free-State and pro-slavery men were located in the vicinity, but, in time, it became a stronghold for the pro-slavery advocates.
+Trading Post was the earliest settlement in the area, starting as an Indian trading post even before the state became a territory.
+Later, both Free-State and pro-slavery men were located in the vicinity, but, in time, it became a stronghold for the pro-slavery advocates.

 Difficulties arose over claims, and much of the trouble for years was laid at George Washington Clarke’s door, who it was claimed burned several Free-State settlers out of their homes.
 He did indeed burn several cabins, but how many remains unknown.

 In the summer of 1856, the Missourians were gathering armed forces along the border under Atchison, Reid, and Clark’s leadership.
 Captain John E. Davis was camped with 150 men on Middle Creek in the county’s northwest corner.
-On August 24th, Captains Anderson, Shore, and Cline, with a command of about 125 men, camped in the same locality.
+On August 24th, Captains Anderson, Shore, and Cline camped in the same locality with a command of about 125 men.
 In the morning, scouts of the Free-State party brought in word that about 50 of Davis’ men were absent from camp, and an attack was immediately planned.
 When the Free-State men came within range, the Missourians opened fire, which was immediately returned.
 The firing lasted about ten minutes before the Southerners retired.
 In the action, Lieutenant Cline was wounded and subsequently died.
 This affair is known as the Battle of Middle Creek.

 In the fall, the Missourians raided Linn County.
 They first went to Paris, where some of the settlers joined them, then moved on to Sugar Mound (Mound City), where they burned some houses, robbed Ebenezer Barnes’ house, the store, and the post office.
 Many depredations were committed, and the Free-State settlers were warned to leave the county.
 This and like raids influenced James Montgomery to gather a courageous Free-State men company, which started on raids of retaliation into Missouri.
 This brave band was so daring and meted out vengeance in such a summary manner that Montgomery became known as the Jayhawk leader and was greatly feared by men of the opposite party.

-In the Civil War, Linn County was represented in the Second Kansas Infantry, Sixth Cavalry, Tenth Infantry, Seventh Cavalry, Twelfth Infantry, and Fifteenth Cavalry, as well as many men also enlisted in the regular army of the United States.
-During the war, Missouri raids were common, and raids from Linn County into Missouri were nearly as frequent.
+During the Civil War, Linn County was represented in the Second Kansas Infantry, Sixth Cavalry, Tenth Infantry, Seventh Cavalry, Twelfth Infantry, and Fifteenth Cavalry.
+Many men also enlisted in the regular army of the United States.
+Missouri raids were common during the war, and raids from Linn County into Missouri were nearly as frequent.
 In October 1861, a party of Missourians under Sheriff Clem of Bates County raided Linn County, killed several men, and robbed several homes.